 Keywords: KS1 tutoring, KS2 tutoring, online tutor, neurodivergent learners, dyslexia-friendly tutoring

-This is a one-time session to explore your child’s learning style, comfort level, and support needs.
+This is a one-time lesson to explore your child’s learning style, comfort level, and support needs.
 There’s no obligation to continue — it’s simply a chance to get to know each other.

 Email or via telephone.